-Uniform

-Below is our compulsory school uniform, we think that we look really smart.
-The majority of the school uniform can be purchased from local shops and supermarkets however the school jumper and PE t-shirt can only be bought at Vivienne's in Wadebridge.

-- white polo shirt

-- royal blue sweatshirt or cardigan

-- grey trousers, shorts or skirt
+Uniform Below is our compulsory school uniform, we think that we look smart and that our uniform requirements match the active nature of our school day.
+Most of the school uniform can be purchased from local shops and supermarkets however the school jumper and PE t-shirt can only be bought at Vivienne's in Wadebridge. - white polo shirt - royal blue sweatshirt or cardigan - Plain dark (black or blue) leggings, joggers or shorts - plain black, grey or white socks - Trainers (preferably with velcro) PE kits are not needed in school but can be worn to school on a Friday for our Active Mile: - blue t-shirt, black shorts or skort, trainers or plimsolls, black leggings or tracksuit bottoms (for colder weather), royal blue embroidered hoodie (optional).

-- grey or black tights

-- plain black, grey or white socks

-- completely black shoes.

-PE kits should be in a small bag which stays at school and is sent home half termly for washing.
-Our PE kit is as follows - - blue t-shirt, black shorts or skort, trainers or plimsolls, black leggings or tracksuit bottoms (for colder weather), royal blue embroidered hoodie (optional).
 To enable children to become more independent with going to the toilet, we ask parents to dress their child in trousers that do not need belts.
 Elasticated waists are preferable and are easier to pull up and down.
 It would also be preferable if your child's shoes do not have laces or an open toe.
 Shoes with Velcro straps support children's independence.
-Every Friday the whole school takes part in running an Active Mile around the school grounds.
-With this in mind the children should come to school on a Friday dressed in plain, dark, sporty bottoms (joggers, shorts, skort), trainers and their normal white t-shirt and school jumper/cardigan.
-Change of clothes Please provide a spare set of clothing for your child, including a pair of school trousers/leggings, a white t-shirt and two sets of pants and socks.
-These can be put inside a plastic carrier bag inside your child's PE bag.
 Waterproofs and Wellington boots Please provide a pair of wellington boots and waterproof trousers and coats (that stay at school) for your child so they can access the curriculum in the outside area.
+We will ask for these to come into school once we are settled with our routines.